michaelbigelow/academic-kickstart/content/notes/measure_integration/integration/lp-spaces.md

 **_coming soon_**

-*This section of notes summarizes material from * to * of Dr. Frederic Schuller's lecture on integration of measurable functions, viewable on [YouTube](https://youtu.be/ot253Lhx2_o).*
+*This section of notes summarizes material from up to  of Dr. Frederic Schuller's lecture on integration of measurable functions, viewable on [YouTube](https://youtu.be/ot253Lhx2_o).*